GuideGetting Started

 Follow the onboarding wizard

 The first time you open the UI, the Onboarding Wizard runs.
-It picks between cloning the assistant framework repo or pointing at one of your own, then walks through Clone → Board → Worktree → API Keys → Launch and drops you into a live session.
+It picks between cloning the assistant framework repo or pointing at one of your own, then walks through Clone → Board → Branch → API Keys → Launch and drops you into a live session.

-Onboarding: Welcome — Set up your assistant or use your own repoOnboarding: Worktree — name a personal branchOnboarding: API Keys — pick an agent and paste a key (or skip)Onboarding: Launch — your assistant is ready
+Onboarding: Welcome — Set up your assistant or use your own repoOnboarding: Branch — name a personal branchOnboarding: API Keys — pick an agent and paste a key (or skip)Onboarding: Launch — your assistant is ready

 Once you’re in the session, your assistant introduces itself — asks for a name and emoji, who you are, and what you’d like to get started on.
 From there it can register more repos, set up boards, structure a workflow, or just be a thinking partner.
 Anything a user can do in Agor, the assistant can do too — it has full access to the Agor MCP Server.